devil-tamachan/freestyleai/README.md

 scripting mode is enabled.
 Now you can add the scripts as style modules.
 You can render still images or animations, the svg file will be written on the same directory of the source blender file.

 When opened in Inkscape each rendered frame will be in a separate layer, with sublayers for the different types or rendered elements (e.g. fills, invisible lines, visible edges) according to the modules you used to render.

+IMPORTANT: this code uses the new freestyle API introduced in Blender 2.70, it won't work on earlier blender versions

 ## License